FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 Ubuntu has a narrow focus--community based while Debian is Universal.

-Ubuntu has its own community government structure somehow inspired by Debian's but different.
+Ubuntu has its own community government structure, somehow inspired by Debian's, but different.
 (MOTU) The masters of the universe were team formed to look after the creation of the universe component.

 **Debian for Ubuntu developers**